By Lisa Wallace

-For many companies the year-end audit is fast approaching.
+Year-end audit is fast approaching for many companies.
 In preparing for an audit of your hedge accounting program, keep in mind the following key control areas:

 - Are all derivatives on balance sheet at fair value?